Invincible-class battlecruiser: Protection

 The armour protection given to the Invincibles the waterline belt measured 6 in amidships was only slightly more than half the thickness of 's 11 in.
 The belt was six inches thick roughly between the fore and aft twelve-inch gun turrets, but was reduced to four inches from the fore turret to the bow and did not extend aft of the rear turret.
 A six-inch bulkhead met the barbette of X turret to fully enclose the armoured citadel.
 The gun turrets and barbettes were protected by 7 in of armour, except for the turret roofs which used 3 in of Krupp non-cemented armour (KNC).
 The thickness of the main deck was 1 in around the base of barbettes and the crown of the base of the rear conning tower.
 It was 2 in over the crown of the base of the forward conning tower.
 The lower deck armour was 1.5 in on the flat and two inches thick on the slope, except aft of the rear turret where it was increased to 2.5 in to protect the steering gear.
 The front and sides of the forward conning tower were 10 in thick while its rear was 7 in.
 The walls of the rear conning tower were six inches thick.
 The roof and floor of both conning towers were KNC armour 2 inches thick while their communication tubes were 3 in of KNC.
 The signal tower immediately aft of the forward conning tower also had three inches of KNC.
-Mild steel torpedo bulkheads of 2.5-inch thickness were fitted abreast the magazines and shell rooms.
+Torpedo bulkheads of 2.5-inch thick mild steel were fitted abreast the magazines and shell rooms.
 Krupp cemented armour was used throughout, unless otherwise mentioned.